Wolverine (character): 1980s

-In the last years of Byrne's collaboration with Claremont, Wolverine played in a pivotal role in the "The Dark Phoenix Saga" (January–October 1980) and "Days of Future Past" (January–February 1981) story arcs.
+In the last years of Byrne's collaboration with Claremont, Wolverine played a pivotal role in "The Dark Phoenix Saga" (January–October 1980) and "Days of Future Past" (January–February 1981) story arcs.
+In these years, the character primarily wore his brown-and-tan costume.
 Following Byrne's departure in 1981, Wolverine remained a prominent character in Uncanny X-Men (as X-Men was retitled at this time) throughout the decade.
 Wolverine's appearance and characterization were influenced by the film roles of Clint Eastwood, particularly the Revisionist Western antihero films featuring the Man with No Name and the 1971 neo-noir detective film Dirty Harry.

 The character's growing popularity led to a four-issue solo series, Wolverine (September–December 1982), by Claremont and Frank Miller.
 Elliott Serrano, a comic writer and commentator, argues that this series was particularly significant in establishing the character's popularity, asserting that "before Claremont and Miller created the Wolverine series, Logan wasn't a key figure, but the creation of this series is when Wolverine became Marvel's Batman."
 The Claremont and Miller miniseries introduced Wolverine's connection to traditional Japanese culture and his identity as a masterless samurai.
 The first issue begins with a statement that became Wolverine's catchphrase: "I'm the best there is at what I do but what I do isn't very nice."
 The mini-series was followed by the six-issue Kitty Pryde and Wolverine by Claremont and Al Milgrom (Nov.
 1984 – April 1985).

 Barry Windsor-Smith, who had come to prominence illustrating Marvel's Conan the Barbarian series, collaborated with Claremont for the "Wounded Wolf" story that was published as Uncanny X-Men #205 (May 1986), focusing entirely on Wolverine.
 The story introduced a new adversary for Wolverine, Lady Deathstrike.
 The "Mutant Massacre" story arc of 1986 brought Sabretooth into conflict with the X-Men and particularly Wolverine.
 Byrne had previously designed Sabretooth as an enemy of the martial artist superhero Iron Fist in Iron Fist #14 (August 1977), written by Claremont.
 Sabretooth's face was based on a preliminary and unused drawing Byrne had proposed for Wolverine; he became Wolverine's archenemy.
 Marvel launched an ongoing Wolverine title written by Claremont with art by John Buscema in November 1988.
 In the late 1980s, Wolverine featured in self-contained crossover stories with two other characters: Spider-Man, in Spider-Man versus Wolverine (1987), by Christopher Priest and M.D.
 Bright, and Nick Fury, in Wolverine/Nick Fury: The Scorpio Connection (1989), written by Archie Goodwin with art by Howard Chaykin.